 Why should you go electric?

 Almost all mainstream car manufacturers now offer electric vehicles.
-There are currently over 100 part or fully electric vehicles available in the UK, and with the changes to the upcoming 2020/21 company car tax rates heavily favouring low emission vehicles, many fleet managers are looking into deploying electric vehicles into their fleet.
+There are currently over 100 part or fully electric vehicles available in the UK, and with the changes to the upcoming 2020/21 company car tax rates heavily favouring low emission vehicles, many fleet managers are looking at deploying electric vehicles into their fleet.

 Benefits of electric vehicles